FDOT District Four - Palm Beach Header Image

 Description: This 0.175-mile project located in the Village of North Palm Beach from SR 5/US 1 at Northlake Boulevard to just north of SR 5/US 1 at Anchorage began on February 10, 2025.
 Improvements include replacing the SR 5/US 1 bridge over the Earman River to enhance structural safety, traffic flow, and long-term resiliency.
 The roadway will be widened to add a second right-turn lane from southbound SR 5/US 1 onto westbound Northlake Boulevard, improving infrastructure resilience, traffic flow, and safety.
 Milling and resurfacing the roadway along SR 5/US 1 within the project limits will enhance safety, ride quality, and infrastructure longevity.
 Additionally, 4-foot and 5-foot bicycle lanes will be added along SR 5/US 1 within the project limits to improve safety for all roadway users.
 Upgrades to drainage, signage, lighting, signalization, pedestrian curb ramps, pavement markings, and the Intelligent Transportation System (ITS) will further enhance infrastructure resilience, traffic flow, transportation efficiency, and safety.
 Finally, benches and planters will be installed throughout the project limits for the Village of North Palm Beach to improve public spaces.
 For more information, please contact Community Outreach Specialist Silvana Ojeda at (561) 905-0167 or [email protected] Cost/Completion: $13.7 million/Summer 2027 Traffic Impacts:

-1. State Road (SR) A1A Resurfacing, Restoration, and Rehabilitation Project Description: This 1.835 miles project located in North Palm Beach from south of the John D. MacArthur State Park Entrance to Portage Landing North began on February 17, 2025.
+Description: This 1.835 miles project located in North Palm Beach from south of the John D. MacArthur State Park Entrance to Portage Landing North began on February 17, 2025.
 Work includes milling and repaving the existing roadway within project limits to ensure long-term resilience, widening the shoulders to provide 4-foot to 8-foot designated bike lanes in each direction of SR A1A from south of the John D. MacArthur State Park entrance to Portage Landing North to enhance bicyclist accessibility and safety, reconstructing pedestrian sidewalk curb ramps to meet current Americans with Disability Act (ADA) standards, replacing the mast arm traffic signal system to meet current hurricane design standards to ensure motorist safety, upgrading pedestrian signals at signalized intersections to improve push button accessibility, upgrading video vehicle detection system and in-road sensors to improve traffic flow, upgrading lighting at the Lost Tree Village/Old Harbour Road intersection to enhance motorist and pedestrian visibility, upgrading pavement markings and signs to improve visibility and accessibility for motorists.
-For more information, please contact Community Outreach Specialist Silvana Ojeda at (561) 905-0167 or [email protected] Cost/Completion: $3.9 million/Late 2025 Traffic Impact:
+For more information, please contact Community Outreach Specialist Silvana Ojeda at (561) 905-0167 or [email protected].
+Cost/Completion: $3.9 million/Late 2025 Traffic Impact:

 The southbound lane of SR A1A from south of the St. Paul of the Cross Catholic Church to the intersection of Portage Landing will be closed intermittently from 7 a.m. to 5 p.m., Monday through Friday for installation of low-profile barriers on the west side of A1A.
 Flaggers will be in place to direct northbound and southbound traffic on the northbound lane.
-A1A southbound lane will remain open at the intersection of Village Road/Old Harbour Road until 12 p.m. and may be closed as needed after 12 p.m.
+SR A1A southbound lane will remain open at the intersection of Village Road/Old Harbour Road until 12 p.m. and may be closed as needed after 12 p.m.
 The shoulder and bike lane will be closed during and after installation of the low-profile barriers on the southbound side until widening work is completed - bicyclists to use the road during this period.

 The right turn lanes at the intersection of SR A1A and Village Road/Old Harbour Road will be closed as needed from 7 a.m to 5 p.m., Monday through Friday, for mast arm foundation work.
 Motorists can turn right from the SR A1A thru lane onto Village Road and Old Harbour Road, and from Village Road and Old Harbour Road thru lanes to SR A1A.